IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 Open a command line (terminal) window on the computer.
 Enter the avrdude commands that follow below, one at a time.

 The commands will be mostly the same, differing only at the end.
-They share a common structure, the examples give here conforming to my Mac.
+They share a common structure, the examples given here conforming to my Mac.
 Change the avrdude path, the avrdude.conf path and the port location to those of your particular setup.

 | Option Code | Option string | Purpose |
 | ----------- | ------------- | ------- |